gdemarcsek/bsideslux18/README.md

   /vagrant/aa_qualifiers.sh r,
   /lib/x86_64-linux-gnu/ld-*.so mr,

-  owner /home/vagrant/ r,	# the vagrant home dir itself owner /home/vagrant/** r,	# all files and dirs within the home dir

-  deny /home/vagrant/.ssh r,	 # deny read to the .ssh directory itself deny /home/vagrant/.ssh/** r,  # deny read to all files and dirs within
+  owner /home/vagrant/** r,	# all files and dirs within the home dir deny /home/vagrant/.ssh/** r,  # deny read to all files and dirs within

-  audit network, # audit all network access requests /** ix, # allow running any other program with the same confinement }
+  audit /** ix, # allow running any other program with the same confinement }
 ```

 Running the script we should see error messages when it is trying to read the `authorized_keys` file, thanks to the `deny` qualifier:

 ```
 $ /usr/bin/head: cannot open '/home/vagrant/.ssh/authorized_keys' for reading: Permission denied